AJE UpdatesConferencesNews

-Call for papers for AJE 2025 Summer Conference – ‘Celebrating Journalism’
+See the schedule for the AJE 2025 Summer Conference on ‘Celebrating Journalism’ at the University of Derby

 Event: Celebrating Journalism: Why it matters, how it adapts and the need for journalism education in a changing world